imeleges/REMA_Dubai/README.md

 [![Data preprocessing](https://img.shields.io/static/v1?label=skill&message=Data%20Preprocessing&color=B33771)](#)

 **Problem statement:**
-It is not straight forward for a newcomer to Dubai to understand how prices are assigned to lisitings.
+It is not straight forward for a newcomer to Dubai to understand how prices are assigned to listings.
 E.g. at first glance several lisitings of studio and 1 bedroom apartments in the given two areas of Dubai have appoximately same yearly price.

 Questions to answer:
  - How many options are there for different number of bedrooms?